genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. _list of primers and adaptors: https://s3.amazonaws.com/bio-test-data/Genestack_adapters.txt

+The occurrence threshold before adapter clipping is set to 0.0001.
+It refers to the minimum number of times an adapter needs to be found before clipping is considered necessary.

+1. **Minimum length of the trimmed sequence (bp)**.
+The application will discard trimmed reads of length below this number. (default: 15)

-This tool is based on fastq-mcf_, one of the EA-Utils_ utilities.
+his tool is based on fastq-mcf_, one of the EA-Utils_ utilities.

 .. _fastq-mcf: https://github.com/ExpressionAnalysis/ea-utils/blob/wiki/FastqMcf.md
 .. _EA-Utils: https://expressionanalysis.github.io/ea-utils/

 The application is best used when you have irregularities in GC content, in base content at the start of reads, duplicated reads.
-Since this QC app relies on sequence matching it should be run first if used in conjunction with other QC applications.
+Since this QC application relies on sequence matching it should be run first if used in conjunction with other QC applications.